numbbo/coco/testsuites/bbob.md

 See also N. Hansen et al (2010): Comparing Results of 31 Algorithms from the Black-Box Optimization Benchmarking BBOB-2009.
 Workshop Proceedings of the GECCO Genetic and Evolutionary Computation Conference 2010, ACM.
 1)

+A list of all so-far benchmarked algorithms on the bbob suite together with their links to papers describing the experiment can be found in our <a href="https://numbbo.github.io/data-archive/bbob/">bbob data archive</a>.
+Postprocessed data can be found <a href="https://numbbo.github.io/ppdata-archive">here</a>.
+For detailed explanations of how to use the functions in a COCO benchmarking experiment, please go to the <a href="https://github.com/numbbo/coco">COCO code page</a> on Github.

 <link rel="stylesheet" href="{{ '/assets/css/custom.css' | relative_url }}"/>